openedx/edx-documentation/en_us/course_authors/source/proctored_exams/rpnow_results.rst

 Viewing Proctored Session Results with RPNow
 ############################################

-To view proctored exam results, you use the :ref:`Proctored Exam Results report<Viewing Proctored Session Results>`.
+To view proctored exam results, you use the Proctored Exam Results report.
 This report is a .csv file that you can download from the instructor dashboard.
 You can use this report to view proctoring results for all learners, or :ref:`determine whether a specific learner has passed the proctoring review<Determine if Learner Passed Proctoring Review>`.

 For information about the learner view of proctoring results, see :ref:`learners:Proctoring Session Review Results`.